Mazen-Ghanaym/Session-content/SQL-TROSC/sql.md

     ```
 - UPDATE

-  Use update to update a row data
+  Use update to update a row of data

   ex:
 ``` SQL